nagasudhirpulla/taming_python/blog/skills/keycloak_password_otp.md

 - Password can be set in the "Credentials" tab of the user
 ![users_password_keycloak.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/users_password_keycloak.png?raw=true)
 ### Set Password Policy
+- Password policy of a keycloak realm can be configured in the Authentication menu, Policies tab as shown below
 ![password_policy_keycloak_setting.png](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/password_policy_keycloak_setting.png?raw=true)
+- Password blacklist file should be kept in the `data\password-blacklists\` folder of the keycloak folder.
+Also the password black

 ### Configure Keycloak to use the PostgreSQL database
 -   After setting up the database, Keycloak needs to be configured to use the PostgreSQL database